 Live electrical conductors can cause serious injury or death by electric shock and burns.
+To prevent injury:

-To prevent injury and before removing covers over electrical conductors, isolate the generator set from all energy sources, remove stored energy and use lock out/tag out safety procedures.
+Before removing covers over electrical conductors, shut down and isolate the generator set from all energy sources, remove stored energy and use lock out/tag out safety procedures.